Future-Secure-AI/microsoft-graph/docs/envs.md

 # Environment variables
-Environment variables are read at startup.
-If a mandatory env is missing startup will be aborted.
+Environment variables are read just-in-time.
+A missing env will result in an exception.

 | Env                           | Mandatory | Purpose                                                            |
 | ----------------------------- | --------- | ------------------------------------------------------------------ |